tjcsl/cslbot/README.rst

 This product may use GeoLite2 data created by MaxMind, available from http://www.maxmind.com.

-Created by fwilson (Fox Wilson, Class of 2016).
+Created by empty_string (Tris Wilson, Class of 2016).

 Rewritten by pfoley (Peter Foley, Class of 2013).